 During the Baselworld 2010 trade show, Seiko introduced one of the most brilliant members of the Ananta series: the Ananta Spring Drive Moon Phase (ref.
 SNR023).
 Although coming with virtually no decoration that we usually expect from a European brand, the new timepiece looks as refined as a ceremonial Tachi sword.

-While most of American and European customers usually associate Seiko brand with inexpensive quartz watches and electronic gadgets, the Japanese company also sells less affordable automatic timepieces as well as Spring Drive models with prices reaching as high as $100,000 for the Seiko Credor Spring Drive Sonnerie model equipped with hourly Japanese chime.
+While most American and European customers usually associate the Seiko brand with inexpensive quartz watches and electronic gadgets, the Japanese company also sells less affordable automatic timepieces as well as Spring Drive models with prices reaching as high as $100,000 for the Seiko Credor Spring Drive Sonnerie model equipped with hourly Japanese chime.

-The Seiko Ananta series was therefore the first collection of fine watches designed for the global market.
+The Seiko Ananta series was, therefore, the first collection of fine watches designed for the global market.

-The broad sword-shaped hands, as well as the five-minute indexes on the chapter ring show adequate amounts of lume to provide superb legibility during nighttime.
+The broad sword-shaped hands, as well as the five-minute indexes on the chapter ring, show adequate amounts of lume to provide superb legibility during nighttime.

-At this time the watch is available only on a stainless steel bracelet (which is, by the way, quite lightweight for the job of its size,) but I hope that soon there will also be a version on a black crocodile strap with a deployment clasp.
+At this time the Spring Drive Moon Phase is available only on a stainless steel bracelet (which is, by the way, quite lightweight for the job of its size,) but I hope that soon there will also be a version on a black crocodile strap with a deployment clasp.

 Price range: $4000

-Movement: Seiko Caliber 5R67, Spring Drive,
+Movement: Seiko Caliber 5R67, Spring Drive, Made in Japan

 Functions: Moonphase, power reserve